reverentgeek/okta.github.io/_source/_posts/2019-05-15-spring-boot-login-options.md

 The executive summary of all that is that this `build.gradle` file will be loading Spring Boot version 2.1.4 and will be adding the web and security feature modules.
 A list of all the available starters from Spring [can be found in their docs](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-starter).

 Other than the `gradle.file`, there are really only three other files of interest, all Java files.
-Look under `src/main/java/com/okta/springsecurityauth` and you'll see three files:
+Look under `src/main/java/com/okta/springsecurityauth` and you'll see them:

- - `Application.java` (often a trial file that auto-magic's the whole Spring Boot framework in existence)
+ - `Application.java` (the main class that auto-magic's the whole Spring Boot framework into existence)
  - `SecurityConfiguration.java` (configures the security options)
  - `WebController.java` (a very basic HTTP request controller)